briancaos/azuretablerepository/README.md

 ## Create, Update, or Upsert many entities

-In these methods, you don't need to worry about the insert limits of Azure Tables, the class will chunk your array for you
+In these methods, you don't need to worry about the insert limits of Azure Tables, the class will chunk your array for you.

 ```csharp
 List<MyEntity> entityList = new List<MyEntity>();